 Risk Class (Nature of Risk) Identified Risks (What Can Go Wrong?)
 Risk Treatment/Controls Treatment To Be Implemented?
 Asset Management Take longer than planned for the new assets to be commissioned.
 Award contract as soon as possible.
 Allocate appropriate contingency in project delivery program as advised by selected tenderer.
-Communicate with internal staff responsible for management of new facility regarding delivery timeframe Communicate with internal staff Allocate appropriate contingency to delivery program External Political Government Priorities may decrease Council's chances in seeking additional funds to complete both stages of the project.
+Communicate with internal staff responsible for management of new facility regarding delivery timeframe Communicate with internal staff Allocate appropriate contingency to delivery program External Political Environment Change in NSW Government priorities may decrease Council's chances in seeking additional funds to complete both stages of the project.
 Complete detail design and approvals for stage two-athletics track and field.
 The 'shovel ready' plans place Council in a better position in seeking other funding sources.
 Continue liaising with State Government regarding additional funding sources.
 A change in local member may assist with the allocation of additional funds for completion of athletics track and field facilities.
-Progress project planning for stage 2.
-Failure to deliver project by due date leads to Council not being ranked highly for future grant funding.
-Ensure good project timeframes developed before projects commence.
+Progress project planning for stage 2. project by due date leads to Council not being ranked highly for future grant Defore projects commence Ensure open communicati bodies on issues arising.
+Undertake all reasonable a Ensure good project timeframes developed before projects commence.
 Ensure open communication with funding bodies on issues arising.
 Undertake all reasonable actions to ensure project delivery achieved as planned.
 Communicate with funding body if changes to agreed timeframe occur Financial Sustainability Undertake projects that there is no funding for, Develop full project plan before commencing project, including identification of operational and capital funding needs and their sources.
 Develop business case for stage 2.